 Chapter 3 recounts stories of the people and issues from my first research project, a study of the Yukon River salmon fishery that became my Master Thesis in Canadian Studies.
 I also tell the story my thesis failed to cover, involving the collapse of the fragile King Salmon population of the Yukon River due to political maneuvering between Canada and the USA.

-I returned to Mexico for a third time in 1990, sponsored by The Rockefeller Foundation as a post-doctoral researcher with the International Maize and Wheat Improvement Centre (CIMMYT).
-This was a period when CIMMYT was just beginning to shift away from the seed-fertilizer technology of the Green Revolution towards sustainable agriculture, and from consultative on-farm research to more participation by farmers in the research process.
+For a third time I returned to Mexico, sponsored by The Rockefeller Foundation as a post-doctoral fellow with the International Maize and Wheat Improvement Centre (CIMMYT).
+During this period, starting in 1990, CIMMYT was just beginning to shift away from the seed-fertilizer technology of the Green Revolution towards sustainable agriculture, and from consultative on-farm research to more participation by farmers in the research process.
 My arrival and research on a farmer-developed technology involving a “green manure” called Mucuna, was a quintessential example of farmer discovery leading researcher discovery.
-Chapter 5 delves into the “Green Manure Revolution” that unfolded over several decades in Central America, Mexico and West Africa, and how the experience influenced the researcher I would become.
+Chapter 6 and 7 delve into the “Green Manure Revolution” that unfolded over several decades in Central America, Mexico and West Africa and my initial experiments in participatory research and activism focused on indigenous and farmer livelihoods.

-The final chapter focuses on my recent advocacy for municipal action on the climate emergency, and the love of trees I share with my wife and life partner Debra Huron.
-Chapter 11 is comprised of ten short stories modelled on the famous “Ten Ox Herding” pictures used to support Zen meditation practice.
+The final chapter focuses on my advocacy for municipal action on the climate emergency, and the love of trees I share with my wife and life partner Debra Huron.
+It is comprised of ten short stories modelled on the famous “Ten Ox Herding” pictures used to support Zen meditation practice.
 In the pandemic period (2020-2021) while I wrote this memoir, between the Chinese year of the Rat and year of the Ox, I ended my professional life and set myself firmly on the volunteer path supporting people and causes I believe in.
 This was not really a major departure from earlier stages in my professional life, except that the freedom from deadlines other than my own may also give me time to pick up the brush once again and paint my own Ox Herding pictures.
-Writing this book is part of that preparation to let go, let be and lean in.
-I am happy to be alive to share it.
+Writing this book is part of the preparation to let go, let be and lean into the light and the dark that gives shape to all that is.